Efficient Simulation of Sparse, Non-Local Fermion Models: Introduction

 The quality of more advanced fermionic encodings is naturally quantified by the circuit depth required to implement a single Trotter step of the time evolution.
 Achieving optimal depth requires both low Pauli weight of the encoded Hamiltonian terms and the ability to parallelize their implementation.
 For this reason, the Trotter step depth has been widely adopted as a benchmark for fermionic encodings \cite{Babbush_2018, Kivlichan2018, Clinton_2024, maskara2025, Childs2025}.
 To assess the optimality of a given encoding, this depth, together with the number of ancillary qubits, must be compared to the resources required to perform the same simulation directly on fermionic hardware with identical connectivity.

 Whether a fermionic encoding can achieve constant overhead in circuit depth depends crucially on two factors: (i) the locality and sparsity of the Hamiltonian interactions and (ii) the geometry of the underlying quantum hardware.
 For local fermionic models in two or higher dimensions, numerous local to local encodings have been developed that achieve constant depth overhead on local qubit architectures, in some cases with additional error correcting structure \cite{verstraete2005mapping, setia2019superfast, jiang2019majorana, Derby_2021, chien2023simulatingquantumerrormitigation, landahl2023logicalfermionsfaulttolerantquantum, Parella2024, Obrien2024, Algaba_2024}.
 For all to all interacting fermionic models, such as Fermi--Hubbard type Hamiltonians, fermionic SWAP networks allow for optimal linear depth simulation on local qubit hardware \cite{Kivlichan2018}.
-The remaining open scenario is the simulation of fermionic models with non local but sparse interactions on hardware with all to all connectivity.
+The remaining scenario is the simulation of fermionic models with non local but sparse interactions on hardware with all to all connectivity.
 In this regime, each fermionic mode interacts with at most a constant number $d$ of other modes, as realized, for instance, in sparse instances of the SYK model or, more generally, in fermionic models defined on $d$-regular graphs. \cite{Tikhonov_2019, Garcia_2021, Herasymenko2023optimizingsparse, Herre_2023, Tsironis_2024}.

-Furthermore, such sparse and random models are believed to have ground states that can be efficiently prepared using quantum phase estimation, further emphasizing the need for efficient time evolution algorithms \cite{Chen_2024}.
-On fermionic hardware with all to all connectivity, a single Trotter step for such models can be implemented in $\mathcal{O}(d)$ depth.
-We consider the simulation of this regime on qubit hardware with identical connectivity \cite{Helios_2025} and show that the same scaling can be achieved, thereby establishing that fermionic quantum computation offers no asymptotic advantage beyond constant factors and ancillary qubits in this regime.
+Furthermore, such sparse and random models are believed to have ground states that can be efficiently prepared using quantum phase estimation, further emphasizing the need for efficient time-evolution algorithms \cite{Chen_2024}.
+On fermionic hardware with all-to-all connectivity, a single Trotter step for such models can be implemented in $\mathcal{O}(d)$ depth.
+We consider the simulation of this regime on qubit hardware with identical connectivity \cite{Helios_2025}.
+This regime can also be addressed using graph-based superfast encodings \cite{BRAVYI2002, setia2019superfast}.
+In this case, one needs $\mathcal{O}(dN)$ qubits, with the encoded fermionic terms having weight $\mathcal{O}(d)$ and $\mathcal{O}(\log d)$, respectively.
+The prohibitive cost of these approaches comes from the initialization of the stabilizer state, which requires $\mathcal{O}(N)$ circuit depth \cite{BRAVYI2002}.